- Community Recreation Center

 How will we celebrate the paid-off expansion project?

-Parks, Recreation & Culture plans to host a community celebration before the end of 2022.
+Parks, Recreation & Culture hosted a community celebration at the end of 2022.
 For updates on this celebration follow Parks, Recreation & Culture social media accounts @WindsorPRC.